 Built circa 1912 as the Crouch-Waite mansion, the building was designed by George Cary, one of the few native-born Buffalo architects and best known for designing several city landmark buildings, including the Buffalo and Erie County Historical Society, Buffalo General Hospital and the Pierce- Arrow administration building.
 Rosary Hall’s Italian Renaissance style features gold leaf ceilings, black Italian marble flooring, and French doors and windows.

-Purchased from the Waite family in 1948, the renamed Rosary Hall became the first building for the newly established Rosary Hill College, known today as Daemen College.
+Purchased from the Waite family in 1948, the renamed Rosary Hall became the first building for the newly established Rosary Hill University, known today as Daemen University.

-Rosary Hall is the original College administrative and classroom building, currently restored to house Admissions, Alumni and External Relations offices.
+Rosary Hall is the original University administrative and classroom building, currently restored to house Admissions, Alumni and External Relations offices.